Passiolife/Passio-Nutrition-AI-Android-SDK-Distribution/README.md

 * The SDK requires access to the device's camera
 * The SDK is built upon CameraX, TensorFlow and Firebase's ML Vision so these dependencies will need to be added to the project manually

-## CodeLab
+## Gitbook

-There is a [CodeLab](https://musing-gates-4e7160.netlify.app/#6) you can follow to integrate the SDK and scan your first meal.
+There is a [Gitbook documentation](https://passio.gitbook.io/nutrition-ai/guides/android-sdk-docs/getting-started) you can follow to integrate the SDK and scan your first meal.
 It has a detailed explanation of the SDK's API and of the structure of the Sandbox App.

 ## Getting Started